223 E. 1st Street • Readlyn, Iowa 50668 Phone 319-279-3396 | 705 S. Cherry • Shell Rock, Iowa 50670 Phone 319-885-4391 |

 SOYBEANS:

-Soybean futures are 1 to 2 cents lower at midday with broad product weakness
+Soybean futures are 8 to 10 cents higher at midday with meal leading the

-earlier in the week with the 20-day moving average, which we are testing at
+find the 20-day moving average, which we are above at midday with the Lower

 WHEAT:

-Wheat futures are flat to 6 cents lower at midday with trade again testing
+Wheat futures are flat to 3 cents lower with trade continuing to hold the

-with the support at the lower Bollinger Band at $5.06, which we are testing at
+lower Bollinger Band at $5.88 as support, which we are testing overnight.

 David Fiala can be reached at dfiala@futuresone.com